 They tell you exactly what you want to hear and they make promises they don’t intend to keep.

-Deny of ever have said or done something they obviously said or did.
+Deny ever having said or done something they obviously said or did.

 If you feel like you need to record your conversations, chances are that you are a victim of crazymaking.